 The hidden treasures of Sam Bass

 Sam Bass was a notorious train robber born in Indiana in 1851.
-Since his death, a lot of rumors have been circulating about treasures hidden by Bass in Texas – treasures that he never got a chance to retrieve again before he was mortally wounded by a .45 caliber Colt’s long barreled six-shooter in July 1878.
+Since his death, a lot of rumours have been circulating about treasures hidden by Bass in Texas – treasures that he never got a chance to retrieve again before he was mortally wounded by a .45 calibre Colt’s long-barreled six-shooter in July 1878.

 The Longhorn Caverns

 One of these rumours tells us that Bass used the Longhorn Caverns outside Burnet in Hill Country as a treasure trove and hide-out.
 As far as we know, no treasure has been found here, but the cave system is 11 miles long and still not thoroughly explored.
 The main opening is called the Sam Bass entrance.

 Sam Bass allegedly buried $60,000 in gold and silver coins in a creek bed near the community of Castell in Llano County, marking the spot with a rock in the fork of a tree.
 Castell is located in the heart of the Texas Hill country, its northern border formed by the Llano River.